donqustix/pixorms/README.md

 make
 ```

-After this, enter `make run` in order to run the game.
+Then, enter `make run` to run the game.